sudocrystal/scc-compsci/cs121/schedule.md

   - Lecture: Introduction to Turtle
   - Practice making initials with two turtles
   - HW: reading on chapter 4 (has intro to loops, but we won't cover in class for a little while)
+- Control Flow
+  + Examples: Turtle and Song
+  + Quiz
 - Functions
   + Lecture: Functions - Parameters, Arguments
   + Activity: Predicting the result
-- Control Flow
+- Lab Time
   + Review predicting the result
-  + Live code: Song
-  + Quiz
-- Lab Time
   + Lab: Nursery Rhymes

 ## Week 4